Accessibility Api

 ·3 min read

 An AI personal assistant that actually controls your devices through accessibility APIs - not just chat.
-Here is how we built cross-device automation for macOS and iPhone.
+Here is how we built cross-device automation for

 accessibility-apimacosiphonepersonal-assistantcross-device